KKilmetis8/ExoMag/README.md

 ### Workflow
 Follow the inlist instructions to generate `MESA` files.
 Consult `The_MESA_log.pdf` for detailed instructions regarding installation and working with the inlists.

 After getting them to run, edit `run_star_extras_evol_Mors0.f` with the contents of `Utilities/customsaving.f`.
 This is necessary in order to prompt `MESA` to adequately sample every period in the planetary lifetime.
+To get all the neccecery outputs from `MESA`, look at `Utilities/profile_columns_backup.f`.

 The code expects to find the `MESA` output in folder named `data`, in the same directory as the repository, like so: